AhmedShaiyan/AI-Worldle-Solver/README.md

 # AI-Worldle-Solver
-A wordle solver created using classical AI techniques using Oxford's Turtle-python library
+A wordle solver created using classical AI techniques.
+It it programmed using Oxford's Turtle-python library